zthewriter/bench/Practice Docs/consultancy_mindset.md

 The Happy Path is when we have an idea, propose the idea to the client, and the client says yes!

 But that does not always happen.
-In the situations where that does not happen, how do we handle that rejection?
+In situations where that does not happen, how do we handle that rejection?

 "How can we deal with rejection?"